hdShang/arxiv-daily/docs/cs-CL/2025-12-18/papers/251216378v1-hearing-to-translate-the-effectiveness-of-speech-modality-integratio.md

 ---
 layout: default
-title: Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs
+title: "Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs"
 ---

 # Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs